DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world4.md

 It was speculated that due to <span title="jp. 走光性 is sort of reflexive behaviour for some organisms that attracts them to light/heat.
 Author phrases it a bit weirdly, but basically he wants to say that spirits are by nature akin to moths and plants">phototaxis</span> they are able to detect cities where humans hide, due to them being source of heat.

 Therefore...
-This small scale experiment to use this trait.
+This small experiment was meant to use this trait of theirs.

 [And last thing for you members of Urza's Resistance.
 We're going to pass through the plains, aiming for the city ahead.
 That said it had been invaded dozens of years ago, now that land is just ruins.
 Spirits set up one of their nests there, likely to be used as a breeding ground.]

-The number of traps installed was nine.
+The number of traps to be installed was nine.

-Its been installed 1km, 10km and 20km from the spirits' nest.
+It was to be installed 1km, 10km and 20km from the spirits' nest.
 Furthermore each made with various amount of heat and light: strong, medium and weak - making it total of nine.

 _How much they prefer of light and heat?_